ArcRiseGen132/eshop-project/README.md

 This project is originally from the 50 Days React Bootcamp course from Udemy https://www.udemy.com/course/build-real-world-application-projects-using-react

+However, as the material is from older versions of React and Firebase, adjustments were made to reflect on the newer changes from both such as using Route element instead of the older Routing methods of react-router-dom

 # Getting Started with Create React App